angular-slider/angularjs-slider/README.md

 ## Examples

 - **Various examples:** [http://angular-slider.github.io/angularjs-slider](http://angular-slider.github.io/angularjs-slider/index.html)
-- **Same examples with code:** https://jsfiddle.net/ValentinH/954eve2L/
+- **Same examples with live code:** https://jsfiddle.net/ValentinH/954eve2L/

 ## Reporting issues
 Make sure the report is accompanied by a reproducible demo.
 The ideal demo is created by forking [our standard jsFiddle](http://jsfiddle.net/cwhgLcjv/), adding your own code and stripping it down to an absolute minimum needed to demonstrate the bug.